Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

 Call us 24/7 (702) 919-1900

-Three (3) years after the date of injury caused by the health provider’s medical malpractice.
+The statute of limitations to file a medical malpractice claim in Nevada is three years from the date of injury caused by the health provider’s negligence.
 But if the victim’s injuries do not appear until later on, the statute of limitations becomes the earlier of:

 Yes, the three-year SOL pauses for as long as the doctor (or other health care provider) knowingly conceals his/her malpractice which caused the injury.
 Tolling of the SOL is only fair as long as the victim is unable to discover the provider’s mistakes because of the provider’s own concealment.2